Fingolimod: History

 Structure activity relationship (SAR) studies on myriocin homologs and partially synthetic derivatives showed that the configuration at the carbon bearing the 3-hydroxy group or the 14-ketone, the 6-double bond, and the 4-hydroxy group were not important for its activity and simplification of the structure of ISP-I was done in an attempt to reduce toxicity and improve drug ability.

 Elimination of side chain functionalities and removal of chiral centers was part of the simplification process and an intermediate compound (ISP-I-28) with the carboxylic acid of myriocin transformed to a hydroxymethyl group was generated.
 ISP-I-28 was found to be less toxic and more effective at lengthening rat skin allograft time than ISP-1.

 In September 2010, fingolimod became the first oral disease-modifying drug approved by the U.S. Food and Drug Administration (FDA) to reduce relapses and delay disability progression in patients with relapsing forms of multiple sclerosis.
 In April 2011 Novartis said that the drug would be available in Canadian pharmacies.
 In March 2011, the European Medicines Agency approved the drug for use in the European Union.

-In 2016, a systematic review concluded that treatment of people relapsing-remitting MS is effective in reducing the probability of acute inflammatory relapses, with potentially little or no effect on disability progression, compared to placebo.
+In 2016, a systematic review concluded that treatment of people relapsing-remitting multiple sclerosis is effective in reducing the probability of acute inflammatory relapses, with potentially little or no effect on disability progression, compared to placebo.
 The risk/benefit profile compared to other disease-modifiying therapies being unclear due to a lack of direct comparisons.

-In December 2019, generic fingolimod was approved in the United States for the treatment of relapsing forms of multiple sclerosis (MS) in adults.
+In December 2019, generic fingolimod was approved in the United States for the treatment of relapsing forms of multiple sclerosis in adults.
 The FDA granted approvals of generic fingolimod applications to HEC Pharm Co.
 Limited, Biocon Limited and Sun Pharmaceutical Industries Limited.

 On 19 July 2019, fingolimod received fast approval for use in China.

 Society and culture

 Legal status

 In 2015, after a challenge at the US Patent and Trademark Office by a generic competitor, the patent office quashed Novartis's patent claims stating they were obvious.
 Novartis appealed and the federal circuit upheld the patent office decision in April 2017, leaving a high likelihood of generics coming to market by 2019.

 In January 2020, a panel of judges at the Court of Appeal for the Federal Circuit called into question the validity of the last remaining orange book patent protecting Gilenya.

 In October 2022, the Supreme Court turned down a request by Novartis to block the launch of generic versions of Gilenya in the United States.

+In April 2023, the U.S. Supreme Court declined to hear Novartis's request to revive a key patent on Gilenya that had been invalidated by a lower court.